pnikolaid/pnikolaid.github.io/_pages/short-cv.md

 PhD Candidate in Electrical and Computer Engineering, University of Maryland

 <ins>July 2019</ins><br/>
-Diploma in Electrical and Computer Engineering, Aristostle University of Thessaloniki
+Diploma in Electrical and Computer Engineering, Aristotle University of Thessaloniki
 <br/>
 <br/>